jamiesmith/theastroshed/_posts/2024-02-19-remote-imaging-thwarted-by-reboots-the-death-of-an-eagle.md

 cheap).
 NOPE.
 Having exhausted all that I could think of I finally opened a support ticket, and of course was about a month outside my warranty period.
 Thomas from PrimaluceLab still did help a bit and let me send it in for
-diagnosis: *failed motherboard* :frown:.
+diagnosis: *failed motherboard* :frowning:.
 I had to fix it on my dime because it was out of warranty, but I was able to score a replacement on ebay, so other than my time and ~$100 it wasn't _too_ bad.